 Additionally, Lord Jones is also popular for their hemp-derived CBD oils and lotions.
 A Forbes headline declares, “Cannabis Could be the Most Profitable Ingredient in Skincare.”

 The CBD market grew to $170 million and it is poised to reach $1 billion.
 Purveyors and users claim topical CBD products can offer relief for sore muscles.
 Moreover, purveyors claim CBD products have the added benefit of anti-inflammatory and anti-ache properties.

 “Now that nine states and the District of Columbia have legalized recreational marijuana, and with many other states with varying latitudes of access, cannabis has gotten a whole lot more sophisticated.
 And the beauty business is not about to miss out.” – The New York Times

 For instance, actress Olivia Wilde speaks highly of cannabis lotions.
 She says, “I discovered it through my friends in L.A.
 Recently I did a play on Broadway for six months, and my body was wrecked.
 My neck was really tight.
 The CBD has relaxing benefits, and the idea is to avoid using too many painkillers.”

 Cannabis-based beverages are ready to challenge alcohol as a recreational alternative.
-A 2017 article by The Financial Post reports, “Canadians consumed as much as $6.2 billion dollars of marijuana in 2015, almost as much as they spent on wine.”
+An article by The Financial Post reports, “Canadians consumed as much as $6.2 billion dollars of marijuana in 2015, almost as much as they spent on wine.”